 This course is an extension of intaglio and relief processes introduced in ARHA 213 with an introduction to lithography.
 Techniques involved will be drypoint, etching, engraving, aquatint, monoprints, monotypes, woodcut, linocut and stone lithography.
 Printmaking processes will include color printing, combining printmaking techniques and editioning.
 Combining concept with technique will be an integral element to the development of imagery.
 A final project of portfolio-making and a portfolio exchange of prints will be required.
 Individualized areas of investigation are encouraged and expected.
 In-class work will involve demonstration, discussion and critique.

 Requisite: ARHA 213 or consent of the instructor.
 Limited to 12 students.
 Spring semester.
-Senior Resident Artist Garand.2016-17: Not offered
+Senior Resident Artist Garand.2016-17: Offered in Spring 2017

 This course is a continuing investigation of the skills and questions introduced in ARHA 218.
 It will include an introduction to varied camera and film formats and both analog and digital photography methods.
 An emphasis will be placed on defining, locating and pursuing independent work; this will be accomplished through a series of weekly demonstrations, assignments and a final independent project.
 Student work will be discussed and evaluated in group and individual critiques.
 This is complemented by slide presentations and topical readings of contemporary and historical photography.